 More commonly, this comes from muscles that tighten to protect swallowing with an irritated throat.
 That’s right, trigger points protect more than just joints.
 The headache and ear problem from a “stuck” trigger point may continue for a while after the sore throat is gone.
 Relieving the trigger point and getting the atlas back in place while the throat is still sore consistently speeds the recovery when the throat and ear are still irritated.
 Your NMT may not see you, however, while you are contagious.

 The next time you have an earache and headache, try rubbing an ice-cube on the front of your neck for a few seconds followed by some light stretching.
 It may just be some trigger point referral.
 Watch this video, if you’d like a few tips about how to do that.

 Your NMT can help you with this headache and earache.
 Some of them can also release the palatini muscles in the throat that help the ears tubes to drain.
-I do a lot of that in children with earaches by working that area in the back of the neck to clear their Eustachian tubes.
+I help a lot of children with earaches by working that area in the back of the neck to clear their Eustachian tubes.